devicehive/esp8266-firmware/DeviceHiveESP8266.md

 	"humidity":20
 }
 ```
 Temperature unit in Celsius degrees.
-Humidity unit is percent.
+Relative humidity unit is percent.

 ## devices/dht22/read
-Read temperature and humidity from DHT22 sensor.
+Read temperature and relative humidity from DHT22 sensor.

 *Parameters*:
 "pin" - GPIO port number for onewire data line.
 Behavior and default are common with onewire interface.